google/webcrypto.dart/doc/design-rationale.md

 Following this line of thought, this package shall not attempt to simplify cryptography.
-But instead expect that developers are reasonably competent, as notice developers are better served using a high-level oppininated package.
+But instead expect that developers are reasonably competent, as novice developers are better served using a high-level oppininated package.

 [1]: https://www.w3.org/TR/WebCryptoAPI/